networktocode/jdiff/README.md

 check = CheckType.init(my_check)
 ```

+| Przemek: Where does the `CheckType` is imported from?
+We should show that.
+| Przemek: I don't think `init` is a good name for the factory method.
+This reads as being related to `__init__`.
+I would suggest using `create` or similar name to make it clear that the `CheckType` class is an object factory.

-Next, define a json object as reference data, as well as a JMESPATH expression to extract the value wanted and pass them to `get_value` method.
-Be aware! `netcompare` works with a customized version of JMESPATH.
-More on that [below](#customized-jmespath).
+Next, define a JSON object as reference data, as well as a JMESPath expression to extract the value wanted and pass them to `get_value` method. `netcompare` extends the JMESPath syntax, see [Customized JMESPath](#customized-jmespath) for details.

 ```python
 bgp_pre_change = "./pre/bgp.json"
 bgp_jmspath_exp =  "result[0].vrfs.default.peerList[*].[$peerAddress$,establishedTransitions]"
 pre_value = check.get_value(bgp_pre_change, bgp_jmspath_exp)
 ```

+| Przemek: Does the JSON object have to be on the disk?
+Can it be an in-memory object?
+Does it have to a JSON object at all?
+Can it be a dictionary, or a dictionary-like object?

 Once the pre-change values are extracted, we would need to evaluate it against our post-change value.
 In case of check-type `exact_match` our post-value would be another json object: